Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 >
 > Clean the solution, rebuild the solution, and run it.
 You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

+## Explore the sample

 Explore the sample by signing in, adding items to the To Do list, removing the user account, and starting again.
 Notice that if you stop the application without removing the user account, the next time you run the application you won't be prompted to sign in again - that is the sample implements a [persistent cache for MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/token-cache-serialization), and remembers the tokens from the previous run.

-> Did the sample not work for you as expected?
+> :information_source:  Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../issues) page.

 > [Consider taking a moment to share your experience with us.](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUMjFRQjA0RElFUFNPV0dCUVBGQzk0QkhKTiQlQCN0PWcu)